Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 written_2/travel_guides/berlitz2
 ```

-Find all the subfolds in "written_2" folder.
+Find all the subfolders in "written_2" folder.

 Source:[Link](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line)

 ### find -cmin:

+I think it's useful because `find -cmin` shows me all the files created in a specific folder within  minutes.
+For example, if I created several files within an hour and I don't remember where they are.
+I can use this command to find them by setting n = 60, which will reveal the paths to all those files.

 Example 1: